nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This command allows you to add a card to the **selected** deck.

-A card must contain a question and an answer.
-It may contain at most **one** difficulty tag.
+Remember, every card needs to have a question and an answer, and it can have a **maximum of one** difficulty tag.

 Format: `addCard q\QUESTION a\ANSWER [t\TAG]`
 - `QUESTION` field of the card is **case-sensitive** and cannot be duplicated in the same deck.